My shade garden is the perfect spot for hostas. Dividing and transplanting them yourself is not as hard as it sounds.

-- Any kind of manual labor is easier in the cooler temperatures of spring then in the hot months of summer.
+- Any kind of manual labor is easier in the cooler temperatures of spring than in the hot months of summer.

 How to Divide Hostas

 Once you’ve decide where you will dig, just put your spade into the ground around the outside of the area and dig down and around the area.
-Depending on the plant’s cultivar the roots can be anywhere from 6 – 18 inches deep.
+Depending on the plant’s cultivar, the roots can be anywhere from six to eighteen inches deep.
 Dig a circle with your spade around the part of your plant as you attempt to loosen it from the soil.
 Basically you are using the leverage of the spade to slice into the ground around the area you will transplant until you are able to pull out the plant.

-Now that you’ve removed your hosta, you have a couple of options as to what to do with it.
+Now that you’ve removed your hosta, you have a couple of options:

 - If you notice that your new plants beginning to wilt at any time in the first few weeks following division, water them more frequently: once or twice a day.

-- Hostas between 3 – 8 years old make the best divisions.
-At 3 the plants are mature enough to be divided, but by 8 the clump will be so dense that dividing will be difficult.
+- Hostas between three and eight years old make the best divisions.
+At three, the plants are mature enough to be divided, but by eight the clump will be so dense that dividing will be difficult.

-- The window for dividing them in the spring is about 4 weeks long.
+- The window for dividing them in the spring is about four weeks long.
 When the eyes start to emerge and the soil is warm enough as to not damage the roots.

 - If you are dividing them at a time when there has been very little rainfall, water the plant a day before you divide it.